Knowledge Organisers: What They Are And How To Use Them In KS1 and KS2

 Accompanying this blog post we’ve included a sample Year 6 Maths Knowledge Organiser.
 We’ve done this to give you a headstart when creating your own.
 Other knowledge organiser templates are available online however we encourage you to take a critical approach to these.

-When you download anyone else’s knowledge organiser that it will need adapting for your own school curriculum and the unit of work you are teaching.
+When you download anyone else’s knowledge organiser it will always need adapting for your own school curriculum and the unit of work you are teaching.

 What to include on a knowledge organiser?